coop152/obsidian-vaults/Year 3/Third Year Project/Index & Plan.md

 - maybe look at the comments in Analysis and add some more images
 - add images and waffle more in the reflection/results bit
 - add images to the installer section in porting
+- add bit about updates to installer section